A 5-Second Guide To What Traders Are Chatting About This Morning

-From Dave Lutz at Stifel, Nicolaus, here’s the ultra-condensed look at what people are talking about this morning.
+From Dave Lutz of Stifel, Nicolaus, a guide to what traders are chatting about this morning.

-Good Morning!
-US Futures are higher this AM, with the SPX adding 45bp as DC’s closure seems to accelerate hopes that a Debt Ceiling deal will get done — Many think the negative press today increases the odds of a Debt Ceiling deal as the “heat is on” — Overseas markets are upbeat as well, with the DAX adding 70bp as the EU fins tack on over 1% – Risk remains though for equity bulls in Europe, as Italy’s yields are blowing wider again today, but still below yesterday’s stress wides.
-In Asia, Nikkei surged on a stronger Tankan, but profit taking hit as Abe announced his Corporate Tax Plans – EM is rallying as we got bullish data from Turkey, Indonesia and India — The Sensex added 70bp, and Thailand leapt almost 2%.
-China remains closed for Holiday.

-For the last 2 years, the first of the month has brought a huge ETF rebalance — typically Selling IWM, UWM, IVV, SSO and buying UST, IEI.
-Since May, the S&P has rallied on the first session of the month — We get Auto Sales figures throughout the session today, and US PMI at 9am, and Manufacturing data at 10.
-There is some chatter in the marketplace of a early release of Friday’s Jobs report (as soon as today) — but more articles saying it will be delayed.
-US Treasuries are weaker, despite the stress coming from the PIIGs debt — and the DXY was whacked sharply after midnight’s shutdown deadline, providing a tailwind for commodities — We see WTI rallying slightly from 3M lows — while Industrial commodities like Copper and Brent remains under pressure on concerns Washington antics will spark a broader economic slowdown — Gold has a slight bid to it as India’s imports jump back, but Silver underperforms on the Industrial concerns.

 Business Insider Emails & Alerts